Ecclesiastes and the Second Naiveté

 “Fear God and keep his commandments, for this is the whole duty of man” (Eccl 12:13).
 This is a decision, not a resignation, to live with open hands, to trust God not because the world makes sense but because He is good, even when the world isn’t.

-Second naivete is what happens when we carry our doubts through the desert and still decide to worship.
+Second naiveté is what happens when we carry our doubts through the desert of deconstruction and still decide to worship.
 It’s Job, sitting in the ashes, saying, “Though he slay me, yet will I trust him.”
 It’s the parent who prays for a child that won’t return.
 It’s the believer who lights a candle in the fog and waits for morning.

-If you’ve been burned by shallow faith or cheap answers, Ecclesiastes is your invitation home.
-If you’re angry at God, confused by suffering, or just bored with the same old spiritual slogans, this book is for you.
-It won’t try to fix you.
-It will sit beside you in the dust, listen to your questions, and quietly ask a few of its own.
+Ecclesiastes is a balm for those who have been burned by shallow faith or cheap answers.
+If you’re angry at God, or confused by suffering, or simply bored with the same old spiritual cliches spiritual slogans, read Ecclesiastes.
+It’s not going to try to fix you.
+It’s just going to sit beside you in the dust, listen to your questions, and quietly ask a few of its own.

-So—take up and read.
-Bring your questions, your wounds, your doubts.
+So, bring your questions, your wounds, your doubts.
 Ecclesiastes is waiting.
-It won’t give you easy answers.
-It will give you something better: the courage to keep seeking God, even in the fog.
+Again, it’s not going to give you easy answers.
+It will give you something better: the courage to keep seeking God, even in a world where all you can do is shake your head and weep.
 The permission to hope, even after hope has been shattered and remade.
 The wisdom to live honestly, joyfully, humbly, “under the sun,” with your eyes fixed on the One who stands above it.

 That’s the journey: from naïve hope, through desert honesty, to a childlike faith reborn.
 Not in this world’s promises, but in the promise of the One who holds eternity in his hands.